Vivek-04022001/documentation/docs/install/install-from-packages.md

 {term}`Make` comes installed on most Linux distributions.
 On macOS, you must first [install Xcode](https://developer.apple.com/xcode/resources/), then install its command line tools.
-On Windows, it is strongly recommended to [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), which will include `make`.
+On Windows, it's strongly recommended to [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), which will include `make`.

-Finally, it is a good idea to update your system's version of `make`, because some distributions, especially macOS, have an outdated version.
+Finally, it's a good idea to update your system's version of `make`, because some distributions, especially macOS, have an outdated version.
 Use your favorite search engine or trusted online resource for how to update `make`.